All Episodes

 The difference was the white vote.

-They believe that people like me during the Republican primaries were so insistent that Romney just be a full-fledged card-carrying conservative that when he wasn't that we inspired the white vote stay home.
+They believe that people like me during the Republican primaries were so insistent that Romney just be a full-fledged card-carrying conservative that when he wasn't, that we inspired the white vote to stay home.

 I'll tell you what is going on, in my humble opinion.

-I think the white voters that did vote in 08 didn't vote in 2012 are middle class voters who are listening to all the rhetoric coming out of Washington, and they're convinced that nobody gives a rat's rear-end about them.
+I think the white voters that did vote in 08, didn't vote in 2012, are middle-class voters who are listening to all the rhetoric coming out of Washington, and they're convinced that nobody gives a rat's rearrangement about them.

 We got to do this for that group.